CumulusNetworks/docs/content/knowledge-base/Support/Support-Offerings/Cumulus-Linux-Release-Versioning-and-Support-Policy.md

 toc: 4
 ---

-This article outlines the release version numbering structure, and support policies, for:
+This article outlines the release version numbering structure and support policies for:
 - Cumulus Linux 4.0 and later
 - Cumulus Linux and Cumulus RMP 3.0 and later (including 3.7 ESR and later)

 {{%notice note%}}
 Earlier releases of Cumulus Linux and Cumulus RMP are no longer supported.
 {{%/notice%}}

 ## Version Definitions